Apsistec/rankfantasysportsapp/README.md

 * Purchase is for all Stripe related actions which uses CLoud Functions to facilitate securely
 * Testimonials uses the swiper carousel to display the list of slides/images of latest winning screenshots
 * Auth-stage holds all user related pages components and side menus, both before and after authentication
-* Shared holds all of the components, overlays, and modals that are used on more than one or even every page
+* _shared holds all of the components, overlays, and modals that are used on more than one or even every page
 * sports-categories holds all of the available product categories and
 * Nested under each category in sports-categories are the affiliated **for purchase data-table pages**
 * user-tickets is the user trouble ticket area for users to make requests for changes, bug reports, user issues